Azoghal/Markovian-Commentary/README.md

 # Markovian-Commentary for Cricket
 This personal project is a match simulation and commentary generation tool.
-Markov models are used to generate commentary that is relevant to the outcome of a ball, and also used to generate the sequence of balls that make up a match
+Markov models are used to generate commentary that is relevant to the outcome of a ball, and also used to generate the sequence of balls that make up a match.
+This can also be used to predict the winner of a match from a certain state, by doing a Monte Carlo search over possible futures of the match.

 ## Commentary
 See ```two-gram_match_example```, ```three-gram_match_example```, ```four-gram_match_example``` for a full match's commentary.
 Here are some samples: